Temco TT Pinto: Operational history

-In 1959, these aircraft served in the Air Training Command at Pensacola, Florida and used in a training program demonstration testing the feasibility of using a jet-powered trainer for primary flight training.
+In 1959, these aircraft served in the Air Training Command at Pensacola, Florida and were used in a training program demonstration testing the feasibility of using a jet-powered trainer for primary flight training.

 By the end of 1960, the TT-1s were phased out of operations in the Naval Air Training Command because performance was deemed insufficient, and sold as surplus.